A woman sitting on the bed holding a credit card Advertiser Disclosure

 I got Southwest Plus as an entry-level card to collect reward points before getting an A-List card.
 Despite its high balance transfer and late fee, the $69 yearly fee became my main attraction.
 You can pay it quickly through the 3,000 end-of-the-year points, though.

-You also get 50,000 welcome points on spending $1,000 in the first three months.
+You also earn 50,000 welcome points on spending $1,000 in the first three months.
 I highly recommend that you practice frugality with this card.
 Use it only for public transit and Southwest purchases instead of grocery and gas stations.
 You get 2x points for commuting against 1x points on routine purchases.

 Things to Love